 With network virtualization, benefits similar to server virtualization are derived.
 For example, just as VMs are independent of the underlying x86 platform and allow IT to treat physical hosts as a pool of compute capacity, virtual networks are independent of the underlying IP network hardware and allow IT to treat the physical network as a pool of transport capacity that can be consumed and repurposed on demand.
 Unlike legacy architectures, virtual networks can be provisioned, changed, stored, deleted, and restored programmatically without reconfiguring the underlying physical hardware or topology.
 By matching the capabilities and benefits derived from familiar server and storage virtualization solutions, this transformative approach to networking unleashes the full potential of the software-defined data center.

-NSX can be configured through the vSphere Web Client, a command-line interface (CLI), and a REST API.
+NSX Data Center for vSphere can be configured through the vSphere Web Client, a command-line interface (CLI), and a REST API.